rkarn/Spiking-Neural-Network-Security/README.md

 For reader: Feel free to skip the section 1 (the first two pages) as it primarily covers the background of SNN.

+A sample stochastic computing code is given in `stochastic_computing.py` file.

+A feed-forward neural network for MNIST dataset is given in `Neural Network with Stochastic Computing.ipynb` where stochastic computing is emplyed in the inference.
+Error occured.

 More details to follow.